American Conductor Lance Friedel is currently enjoying an active career in Europe and America.

 More recently, Mr. Friedel conducted the Berlin Sinfonietta and Berliner Symphonie-Chor in a performance of Beethoven's Ninth Symphony at the Konzerthaus in Berlin.

 Mr. Friedel has attended master classes under such esteemed maestros as Leonard Slatkin, Andre Previn, and Lorin Maazel, and has attended numerous workshops and seminars, including the Mozarteum Summer Academy in Salzburg, the Aspen Music Festival, and Tanglewood.
-His conducting teachers have included Gustav Meier, Michael Charry, and Georg Tintner.
+His conducting teachers have included Gustav Meier, Markand Thakar, Michael Charry, Samuel Jones, Larry Rachleff, and Georg Tintner.

 A magna cum laude graduate of Boston University, Mr. Friedel has also studied at Peabody Conservatory in Baltimore, the Hochschule für Musik in Vienna, and the Mannes College of Music in New York.

-"...an extraordinary performance...Brahms' [First] Symphony sounded as a wonderful, monumental work, apt to be titled 'Beethoven's Tenth.'" --Glos Zabrza i Rudy Slaskiej (Poland)
+"...an extraordinary performance...Brahms's [First] Symphony sounded as a wonderful, monumental work, apt to be titled 'Beethoven's Tenth.'" --Glos Zabrza i Rudy Slaskiej (Poland)